Snake Avoidance Training for Dogs (ABN: 52 149 310 976) Booking Terms & Conditions

 Please bear in mind that we have a schedule to keep to.
 Each dog has a set time limit for each portion of the training.
 It is important that we keep to these time limits for the welfare of the snakes being used.
 It is also likely that we will have other bookings running after yours, so it is important we do not run over time.

 Dogs that are codependent with another dog are not suitable for our training.
-While we schedule up to two dogs at a time for training, they are taken for snake encounters and trained individually.
+While we schedule up to three dogs at a time for training, they are taken for snake encounters and trained individually.
 We purposefully keep dogs out of eyesight from each other during snake encounters.
 Dogs that are codependent become too focused on looking for the other dog to focus on the training.

 Dogs that are aggressive towards humans are not suitable for our training.